The Boxador or Boxer Labrador Mix is an excellent mixture of love, playfulness, eagerness to please, fast learner, with

-Your Boxador should be getting at least 30 to 45 minutes of great exercise a day, nothing less and preferably more.
+Your Boxador should be getting at least 30 to 45 minutes of regular exercise every day, nothing less and preferably more.
 If the Boxer Labrador Mix does not get any exercise, they will become destructive, depressed, and or hostile to the neighbors and other animals and or you.

-The Boxer Labrador mix socialization needs are critical, start taking your new puppy out into the neighborhood.
-Let he/she smell everything and everyone, you should also let the kids make loud noises around the puppy.
+The Boxer Labrador mix socialization needs are critical start taking your new puppy out into the neighborhood.
+Let the puppy smell everything and everyone you should also let the kids make loud noises around the puppy.
 This allows her to get used to the people who live nearby and let her/him get accustomed to the noises.

 If you can’t get out of the house, invite friends and family over to your home and have them bring over any animal so that your new puppy can get used to other pets using and playing with his/her things.